ClusterLabs/PAF/configuration.md

 Before configuring the resource agent, PostgreSQL must be installed on all the nodes it is supposed to run on, and be propertly configured to allow streaming replication between nodes.

+during the very first startup of your cluster, the designated master will be the only instance stopped gently as a master.

 For more details about how to configure streaming replication with PostgreSQL, please refer to the